ivandbarron/wa_worker/README.md

 MachineOf=rabbitmq@%i.service
 ```

-This service will create a resouce into etcd's clusted service that "announce" our
+This service will create a resouce into etcd that "announce" to cluster our
-rabbitmq@1 service, the resource created looks like
+rabbitmq@1 service, the resource will looks like
 ```/services/rabbitmq@1 {"host":"172.16.200.201", "port":"8672"}```